 (3) the use of grants to expand the number of clinics and centers, the services provided, and the availability of care; and

-(4) the extent to which increased use of physician assistants, nurse practitioners, medical residents and interns, and other allied health professionals in clinics and centers would increase the availability of services.
+(4) the extent to which increased use of physician assistants, advanced practice registered nurses, medical residents and interns, and other allied health professionals in clinics and centers would increase the availability of services.

 (b) The commissioners shall make departmental modifications and legislative recommendations as appropriate on the basis of their considerations under paragraph (a).